A-Coom/coomer.party-scraper/README.md

 # Usage
 ## IMPORTANT
 Before using a wrapper or the platform agnositic command below, you must intialize the `scraping_utils` submodule.
-To do this, run the following command while in the repository directory: `git submodule init --recursive`
+To do this, run the following command while in the repository directory: `git clone https://github.com/A-Coom/scraping_utils.git`

 ## Platform Agnositic
 `python3 ./scraper.py <url> <download_dir> <include_videos>`